AssetzSMECapital/technical-challenge/FOLLOW-UP.md

-### Q. Which part of the test was the most difficult one?
+### Q. Which part of the challenge did you find most difficult?
 And why?

-### Q. Has your code followed SOLID principles?
-Which SOLID principles and where exactly in the code?